green-coding-solutions/hog/README.md

 ### Settings

-It is possible to configure your own settings by using a `settings.ini` file in the same directory as the `power_logger.py` script or adding a `.hog_settings.ini` to your home folder.
-The home folder settings will be prioritized.
+It is possible to configure your own settings by using a `settings.ini` file in the same directory as the `power_logger.py` script.
+Or adding a `hog_settings.ini` file to `/etc/`.
+This will file will be prioritized.

 Following keys are currently used: